ucdart/ucdart.github.io/facilities/index.md

 ---
 layout: default
-title: UCDart::Facilities
+title: Facilities
 published: true
 ---
 ## Facilities

 The DART lab has access to a variety of state-of-the-art modeling, fabrication, and characterization tools.
 Below is a glimpse of what are available.

 ### Software Tools
 Through the generous donations and discounts from various vendors, we have access to the latest versions of the following software tools for device, circuit, and system design / analysis.

 <ul>
 	<li> Cadence Analog Design Environment (IC) and Allegro (PCB)</li>